 Based on the weight of evidence in support of EBPs, EBPs are recommended in VA/DOD clinical practice guidelines, mandated in the VA Uniform Mental Health Services Handbook, and assessed with VA quality measures.[10–14] Resources dedicated to increasing EBP adoption among VA providers include national EBP trainings and EBP note templates in electronic record systems.
 [5–9] Use of EBPs led to significant improvements in the health and well-being of Veterans involved in national rollouts.
 Patients who received cognitive behavioral therapy (CPT) for depression experienced a 40% reduction in depression symptoms,[6] and over 60% of Veterans who received prolonged exposure (PE) experienced a clinically-significant improvement in PTSD.
 [8] However, more work is needed to increase EBP reach.
 [44] We define reach as the proportion of the outpatient population who initiate an EBP and complete a therapeutic dose.
 Too few VA patients receive EBPsy, even in specialty programs.
 [5] Nationally, less than half of patients diagnosed with depression or SUD initiate psychotherapy of any kind and 96% of AUD patients and 71% of OUD patients do not initiate EBPharm ().
 For these disorders, the proportion of patients who complete a therapeutic dose of EBPsy ranges from a mere 6% to 22% and only 28% of patients starting antidepressants receive an adequate dose (CITE).

 Deficits in reach and timeliness can be conceptualized as misaligned system capacity to supply EBPs.
 [77] National dissemination programs and performance metrics are not effectively integrated into local management decision processes that coordinate local access to EBPs.
 [78] Almost all implementation science frameworks describe a setting’s capacity, structure, and local context as factors that impact implementation outcomes, but few implementation strategies quantify mobilization of these factors.[79–86] We propose a systems-based implementation strategy that will optimize capacity by restructuring [82] local procedures that govern the “supply” of EBPs to meet patient demand.
-This innovative process, participatory system dynamics modeling (PSD), identifies mechanisms to improve EBP implementation, even when new resources are unavailable.
+This innovative process, participatory system dynamics modeling (PSD), identifies mechanisms to improve EBP implementation, even when no new resources are available.

 PSD blends quantitative, dynamic modeling techniques of systems engineering with participatory, stakeholder engagement, to facilitate local staff in optimizing processes that improve EBP implementation, while accounting for local system constraints.
 Successful implementation must address systemic complexity, such as coordinating EBP referrals among outpatient providers and settings, and dynamic complexity, such as implementing timely, multi-session and continuous care.
 A major strength of PSD is the ability to mathematically model these factors with high precision, using electronic health records data available in any integrated healthcare system.
 [87–89] A high level of staff stakeholder engagement occurs throughout model building and testing, which serves to increase buy-in for changes and capacity for sustaining ongoing implementation.
 [84,90] Our use of highly-innovative PSD addresses national priorities to identify strategies that improve the timeliness and quality of health care, and at the same time, overcomes a critical barrier in the field of implementation science, which is the need to identify effective system-level implementation strategies.[79,84]